bit4woo/knife/README.md

 A extension that add some small function[ one key to update cookie, one key add host to scope] to right click context menu.

+### Caution

+**Please change configurations to yourself payload first before use this tool !!!  especially configurations that type starts with "Action"!!!**

 ### Video

 https://www.bilibili.com/video/bv1BC4y1s7nS